 - The whimsically named "Gangsters' Ball" in The Musketeers of Pig Alley, where Lillian Gish's friend basically drags her.
 The friend has fun dancing with a hoodlum, but Gish's character narrowly escapes getting drugged and raped by a gangster.

 - A Brother's Price has a ball at the royal castle, to which the protagonist and some of his family are invited.
-Like in the Jane Austen examples above, flirting ensues.
+Flirting ensues.

 - Many significant events happen at balls in War and Peace.

 - Gone with the Wind references them often in the early part of the book, with a large number of events occuring at a barbecue.

 - The Yule ball in Harry Potter and the Goblet of Fire.
 The Yule Ball has become a very popular plot point for a lot of fanfiction writers, a good many ignoring the fact that it only is supposed to take place during the Triwizard Event and instead treating it like a wizarding Homecoming/Prom.
 This provides golden opportunities to put their characters in elaborately-described dresses and have a Dance of Romance, or at least show off their favorite couples.